1

 How is authentication handled?

 Three levels: User token (X-User-Token header) — used to create and manage agents.
 Agent API key (X-Api-Key header) — used by agents to send messages and authenticate.
-Master key — admin-only access for platform management.
-API keys are generated at agent registration and shown once — store them securely.
+Master key — admin-only access.
+API keys are generated at agent registration — store them securely.